informatics-isi-edu/ermrest/docs/user-doc/ermrest-client-table.md

 ## Extensibility and Localization

-The DBA is allowed to add additional human-managed columns to the `ermrest_client` table.
+The DBA is allowed to add additional human-managed columns to the `ERMrest_Client` table.
 These columns MUST have a properly configured default value and/or allow NULL values so that ERMrest can insert newly discovered clients while only configuring the subset of columns which it understands.
 Failure to do so may render the service